-Joe Biden Administration Is Hitting ‘War Drums’ As It Targets Syria, Commentator Says
+Joe Biden Administration Is Hitting 'War Drums' As It Targets Syria, Commentator Says

 Per Newsweek, the leadership of the Democratic Forces has expressed its desire for America to maintain its military presence in the country and play a "diplomatic role" in the conflict.

-Although Biden’s Syria strategy is still unclear, his campaign previously criticized Donald Trump’s approach to Syria.
+Although Biden's strategy is still unclear, his campaign previously criticized Donald Trump's approach to Syria.

 "Biden would recommit to standing with civil society and pro-democracy partners on the ground," his campaign's official foreign policy statement claimed.